Verlio-H/URCL-LSP/README.md

 * Hovers
 * References

+## Building

+This project uses cmake for compiling and installation.

+`cmake -S . -B build && sudo cmake --install build`

 ## Dependencies

-This language server depends on the c++20 lsp-framework (https://github.com/leon-bckl/lsp-framework).
+This language server depends on the c++20 lsp-framework (https://github.com/leon-bckl/lsp-framework). (automatically installed when using cmake)

 Consequently, a c++20 compiler is required.